iHawke/postman-basics/notes.md

 # Introduction to Postman course notes

-## Unit 1 - Postman Basics
+## Session 1 - Postman Basics

 ### Lesson 1 - What is Postman?

-#### 💡 - Main ideas
+#### 💡 - Summary
-- Postman is a tool that allows us to easily work with APIs.
+- Postman is a tool that mimics a web-browser and allows us to easily work with APIs.
-- Postman is used to build HTTP requests that we send to the server running the API.
+- Postman is used to build HTTP requests that we send to the web-server running the APIs.

 ### Lesson 2 - How to install Postman

-#### 💡 - Main ideas
+#### 💡 - Summary
 - There are two ways to run Postman:
    * As a standalone app or
    * Directly in the browser